Drug sweep of North Carolina tribal land nets 76 arrests

 Law enforcement officials said the arrestees include a mix of people who live on the reservation and outsiders.
 They said larger suppliers typically come from outside the area and work with local dealers.

+The Eastern Band of Cherokee Indians has nearly 16,000 enrolled members, more than half of whom live on the tribe's 56,000-acre reservation in western North Carolina, according to its tribal enrollment office.
+The reservation, known as the Qualla Boundary, is west of Asheville near the Great Smoky Mountains National Park.

-Twelve arrestees face federal charges of possession with intent to distribute heroin, opioids or methamphetamine.
-Most face up to 20 years in prison, but several could face life imprisonment due to the circumstances of their charges, according to a news release from federal prosecutors.
+Twelve of those arrested face federal charges of possession with intent to distribute heroin, opioids or methamphetamine.
+Most face up to 20 years in prison if convicted, but several could face life imprisonment due to the circumstances of their charges, according to a news release from federal prosecutors.
 The rest face local or tribal charges.

 "I've been doing this a long time, and there was a time when heroin was a big city, inner city problem.
 But now we're seeing this affect our rural communities, tribal communities," said William Baxley, a Charlotte-based agent with the federal Drug Enforcement Administration.